 Learn how to crochet this chevron blanket today with my free pattern, and you’ll have a beautiful afghan to snuggle in fast!

 Make This Chevron Stitch Pattern in Different Sizes!

-This chevron afghan is available to make in all sizes (directions are below on how to do this!) and uses a single crochet chevron technique.
-Read on down to learn how to crochet a chevron throw today with my free pattern!
+This chevron afghan is available to make in all sizes and uses a single crochet chevron technique.

 The Neutral Colors of This Chevron Throw Fit in Any Room

 I designed this blanket to be the perfect throw for any room because of the neutral and natural-looking colors!
 If you are making this throw for a gift, these neutral and safe colors would be perfect!
 You could also pick out a new color of yarn to match your room and make the blanket personalized just for you.

 Check Out Some of My Other Chevron Crochet Blanket Designs